Large Airfoil Models: Introduction

 There have also been multiple efforts to develop models that predict sectional lift, drag, and moment coefficients ($c_l$, $c_d$, and $c_m$).
 For example, Zhang et al.~\cite{Zhang_2018} predicted XFOIL-based $c_l$ and $c_d$ using deep learning methodologies such as CNNs and multi-layered perceptrons (MLP).
 Liu et al.~\cite{Liu_2022} coupled a CNN with Bayesian optimization to predict the aerodynamic coefficients obtained from OpeanFOAM simulations.
-Cornelius and Schmitz~\cite{cornelius2024} adopted a feed-forward neural network trained on an extensive database of OVERFLOW simulations named PALMO.
+These models, while two-dimensional in nature, can be applied to three-dimensional analyses (e.g. lifting line theory, blade element theory, and actuator disk model) in the form of lookup tables.
+A good example of this approach is the work by Cornelius and Schmitz~\cite{cornelius2024}, who adopted a feed-forward neural network trained on an extensive database of OVERFLOW simulations named PALMO.
+The model was used to generate a C81 table for an actuator disk model and was successfully coupled with CFD.
 However, these models treat each QoI independently, rather than taking advantage of the fact that $C_p$ inherently is related to all of the coefficients.
 Building a model that is capable of leveraging the underlying physics would enjoy the added benefit of improved interpretability.
-For instance, one would be able to identify leading/trailing edge stall and reattachment, which translates pitch link loads, a critical element in rotor design.
+For instance, one could identify leading/trailing edge stall and reattachment, which translates pitch link loads, a critical element in rotor design.

 A drawback found in some of the aforementioned approaches is the lack of a framework to characterize uncertainty.
 While it is not yet common to identify and rigorously propagate uncertainties into integrated metrics during design processes, incorporating uncertainty quantification techniques will be a crucial step towards making aviation much safer.
 Sources of uncertainty in airfoil data include the difference between theoretical and actual airfoil geometry, unsteadiness in the freestream, and unsteadiness introduced by flow separation.
 Neural networks, deterministic in nature, have difficulty quantifying such uncertainties.
 One way to develop an uncertainty-aware model is to take a Bayesian approach.
 For example, Anhichem et al., used Gaussian Process (GP) regression to build surrogate models for pressure distributions over an OAT15A airfoil~\cite{Anhichem_2024} and a RBC12 half-wing-fuselage multi-fidelity model~\cite{Anhichem_2022} via data fusion.